Factoring periodic maps into Dehn twists: Symplectic method

 \begin{exmp} Consider the irreducible Type 1 mapping class \(F \in \Mod(S_3)\) with \(D_F = (9,0;(1,3),(1,9),(5,9))\).
-Clearly, $F$ is neither rotational nor star realizable, so we will use Algorithm~\ref{algo:symp_method} to find $\W(F)$.
+Clearly, $F$ is neither rotational nor star-realizable, so we will use Algorithm~\ref{algo:symp_method} to find $\W(F)$.
 We will follow the notation from Subsections~\ref{sec:pri_into_irred}-\ref{sec:per_symp_rep}.
-By Theorem~\ref{res:1}, $F$ is realized as a rotation of the polygon $\P_F$, as shown in Figure~\ref{fig:polys} below, with
+By virtue of Theorem~\ref{res:1}, $F$ is realized as a rotation of the polygon $\P_F$ by $4\pi/9$, as shown in Figure~\ref{fig:polys} below, with

-Let $\mathcal{P}'$ be the standard $12$-gon (realizing the surface $S_3$) with
+Let $\mathcal{P}':=\P_3$ be the standard $12$-gon (realizing the surface $S_3$) with

 Denoting $\phi = \phi_{\P_F}$ and $f = f_{\P_F}$, we obtain $\varphi = f^{-1} \phi f$ (as in Theorem~\ref{thm:rep_irrtype1}) in the following manner.
 Here, $[b_1] = [a_8^{-1} a_3^{-1}],[b_2] = [a_9^{-1} a_5^{-1}],[b_3] = [a_2^{-1} a_1^{-1}],[b_4] = [a_6^{-1} a_9],[b_5] = [a_7^{-1} a_2], \text{ and }[b_6] = [a_4^{-1} a_8]$.
 Thus, the matrix $M_{\varphi}$ representing the conjugacy class of $\Psi(F)$ in $\text{Sp}(2g,\Z)$ is given by